*2 mins read

 Dig’Em proved how strong breakfast cereal packaging design can make a box memorable and iconic.
 This packaging design creates an emotional connection, and that is enough to engage young customers.

-What Made Dig’Em Timeless: A Guide for the Modern Designers
+What Made Dig’Em Timeless: A Guide for Modern Designers

 Mascots Create Personality: Dig’Em’s green frog was more than just a character.
 Such visuals can shape the entire brand identity.

 Nostalgia: Nostalgia is considered a design asset since it has made Dig’Em an instant connection point for many shoppers.
-Modern cereal box design ideas often bend nostalgia with a clean layout.
-This makes the box look fresh.
-The moment they see the box, it triggers memories and keeps customers loyal for years to come.
-Kellogg's Coco Pops is the perfect example, as it has both an energetic style and a nostalgic touch that make it unforgettable.
+Modern cereal box design ideas often blend nostalgia with a clean layout.
+This makes the box look fresh and keeps customers loyal for years to come.
+Kellogg's Coco Pops is the perfect example, as it blends energetic style with a touch of nostalgia.

 Feature | Frog-era (Sugar/Honey Smacks) | Typical Modern Cereal Packaging | Insights for Designers |